muratturan19/Smart_Price/README.md

 Errors raised by ``agentic_doc`` now log the HTTP status code, full response text and exception details to help diagnose rate limit, authentication or parsing issues.
+The fallback OCR+LLM parser logs ``rate limit`` when the OpenAI client returns status code ``429`` so that retries due to throttling are visible in the log.